BartDeWaal/ERPN/README.md

 You can then use `enter` or space to copy that value to the end of the stack, or you can run most functions to first copy the selected item to the end of the stack and then run the function.

-With `x` you can remove the item from the stack.

 `meta p` and `meta e` are used to enter pi (3.14...) and e (eulers constant, 2.718...) onto the stack.